 Resist trendy language

-Clarity can also be skewed by attempts to be latch on to trendy phrases or jargon.
+Clarity can also be skewed by attempts to latch on to trendy phrases or jargon.
 Neither will serve you well.
 Then you are just a gimmick.
-Remaining in line with clarity helps you rid your content and design of extraneous elements that could be confusing users.
+Remaining in line with clarity helps you rid your content and design of extraneous elements that could confuse users.

-Have thoughts on clarity?
-We’d love to hear them.
-We also suggest reading this post from Unbounce.
-You can also learn more about conversion centered design by reading our other blogs in this series, covering attention and context.
+You can also learn more about conversion-centered design by reading our other blogs in this series, covering attention and context.